OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/60f59df8f26cf4ccfce4145a1dea4e75bb2afcff.md

 ms.sitesec: library
 ms.pagetype: edu
 author: jdeckerMS
+translationtype: Human Translation
+ms.sourcegitcommit: 5fa98450c82219418998d05a3cac058a1a5c4626
+ms.openlocfilehash: 60f59df8f26cf4ccfce4145a1dea4e75bb2afcff

 ---

 # Technical reference for the Set up School PCs app (Preview)
 **Applies to:**

 -   Windows 10 Insider Preview

 > <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here. ]</span>

-The **Set up School PCs** app helps you set up new Windows 10 PCs that work great in your school by configuring shared PC mode, available in Windows 10, version 1607. **Set up School PCs** also configures school-specific settings and policies, described in this topic.
+The **Set up School PCs** app helps you set up new Windows 10 PCs that work great in your school by configuring shared PC mode, available in Windows 10, version 1607.
+            **Set up School PCs** also configures school-specific settings and policies, described in this topic.

 If your school uses Azure Active Directory (Azure AD) or Office 365, the **Set up School PCs** app will create a setup file that connects the computer to your subscription.
 You can also use the app to set up school PCs that anyone can use, with or without Internet connectivity.